ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 ## The Second Inconvenient Truth - Energy transitions are additive

-**Of the Four Truths, this is the most inconvenient**.
+This is the most inconvenient of the four truths.
 Each transition increases the amount and quality of energy we use.
 But each time we transition we don’t replace old energy sources - we add new energy sources on top. **Older fuels take a long time to go away**.
 We are still building coal-fired generation today and are recklessly likely to for a long time.

 Figure 1 shows the history of US primary fuel consumption.
 US coal consumption has risen all the way through to the start of the 21st century.
 Each new fuel has not displaced coal, instead they add to an existing and increasing coal consumption.